What is Economics A level about?

 - Government debt – how does it build up, does it matter and what should be done?

-- Unemployment: why does it risen so sharply in recent years and what can be done?
+- Unemployment: why has it risen so sharply in recent years and what can be done?

 - Exchange rates: why are they so variable, and why do they matter?